facebookarchive/Facebook-For-OpenCart/FAQ.md

-Frequently Asked Questions for Facebook Ads Extension
+Frequently Asked Questions for Facebook Business Extension
 ====
 - The latest version of the plugin can be found at [here](https://github.com/facebookincubator/Facebook-For-OpenCart/releases/latest)
 - The latest version of the README can be found at [here](https://github.com/facebookincubator/Facebook-For-OpenCart/blob/master/README.md)